-DIY video: Perk up dried and droopy blooms
+DIY video: perk up those dried and droopy blooms

-Dried out of wilted flowers can be a problem any time of the year, but especially in the warm summer months.
-Chin up, sunshine!
-There are things you can do to revive wilted flowers.
+Dried out or wilted flowers can be a problem any time of the year, especially if it's hot outside or hot inside from the central heating.
+Chin up, petal!
+We've got a few tips and tricks to share with you to revive wilted flowers.

-We’ve created a new Tips & Tricks video on flower care.
-With these tricks up your sleeve, your wilted flowers will perk right up!
-You’ll also know to identify the signs, to prevent wilting before it happens.
+With these tricks up your sleeve, hopefully, your wilted flowers will perk right up!
+You’ll also learn how to identify the warning signs to prevent wilting before it happens, which really is the best thing to do.
 Longer lasting flowers, here we come!

-Why are my flowers unhappy in the first place?
+Why are my flowers droopy in the first place?

-There are three main factors that cause unhappy looking flowers.
-Bacteria growth, which rots stems.
-Water uptake, when dried out buds stay closed with dry stems.
-And, wilting.
-A combination of the above that causes flowers to look droopy.
+There are three main factors that cause unhappy looking flowers: Bacteria growth, which rots stems.
+Water uptake, which results in buds drying out and remaining closed.
+And, wilting — normally a combination of bacteria growth and lack of water uptake which causes flowers to droop.

 What: Brittle-looking flowers like the snapdragon in the video, buds don’t bloom at the top, and dried stem-ends.